MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

     - You have installed the AzureInformationProtection PowerShell module and configured the prerequisites for this module to connect to the Azure Rights Management service.

     The AzureInformationProtection PowerShell module is included with the Azure Information Protection client.
 For installation instructions, see [How to install the Azure Information Protection client for users](client-admin-guide.md#how-to-install-the-azure-information-protection-client-for-users) from the Azure Information Protection admin guide.
-If required, you can install just the PowerShell module.
+If required, you can install just the PowerShell module by using the `PowerShellOnly=true` parameter.

     The [prerequisites for using this PowerShell module](client-admin-guide-powershell.md#azure-information-protection-service-and-azure-rights-management-service) include activating the Azure Rights Management service, creating a service principal, and editing the registry if your tenant is outside North America.
 Before you start these instructions, make sure that you have values for your **BposTenantId**, **AppPrincipalId**, and **Symmetric key**, as documented in these prerequisites.